gamepycoder/2D-Block-World/README.md

 constants.py:
 -------------

-Defines constants that multiple files need to know.
+Defines constants that multiple files need to access.

 entity.py:
 ----------

 Defines a base entity class that has physics and a player class for the player type of entity.
+The base entity class also defines the physics for entities.

 world.py:
 ---------

-Defines the chunk and entity handling and world generation with the World and Chunk_loader classes.
+Defines the chunk and entity handling and world generation with the `World` and `Chunk_loader` classes.
 The world of this project is infinite and the chunks are loaded slowly to allow for a better playing performance.

 game.py:
 --------